Modern Slavery Statement

 Internal processes are complemented by QIMA, an external expert assurance provider, which provides screening and ongoing audit of compliance.
 It reports compliance levels and alerts the Company to any areas requiring improvement.

-In order to improve audit efficiency, the Company has been implementing an audit methodology consistent with that used by the Parent Company.
+In order to improve audit efficiency, the Company has been implementing an audit methodology consistent with that used by the Group.
 The main elements of the methodology are:

 - objective and explicit criteria to assess how strategic a business partner is to the Company;